laurmcco/judeanpillarfigurineexhibit/pages/religion.md

 - THINK LIKE A CONSERVATOR: Pick a point of interest on one of the JPFs imaged on this site.
 What kinds of questions can Reflectance Transformation Imaging help you ask about that point of interest?

-- THINK LIKE A COMPUTER SCIENTIST: How does the computer "know" the position of a light source in RTI capture?
+- THINK LIKE A COMPUTER SCIENTIST: How does RTI software "know" the position of a light source in RTI capture?

 - THINK LIKE A CURATOR: What is lost by presenting Judean Pillar Figurines digitally in this exhibit, as opposed to seeing them in person?
 What is gained?